Coast Guard, DHS.

 Assistance for Small Entities

 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
-L. 104-121), we want to assist small entities in understanding this proposed rule so that they can better evaluate its effects on them and participate in the rulemaking.
-If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact LT Karrie Trebbe, Project Manager for Eighth Coast Guard District Commander, Hale Boggs Federal Bldg., 501 Magazine Street, New Orleans, LA 70130, telephone (504) 589-6271.
+L. 104-121), we offered to assist small entities in understanding this rule so they can better evaluate its effects on them and participate in the rulemaking.

 Small businesses may send comments on the actions of Federal employees who enforce, or otherwise determine compliance with Federal regulations to the Small Business and Agriculture Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Fairness Boards.
 The Ombudsman evaluates these actions annually and rates each agency's responsiveness to small business.
 If you wish to comment on actions by employees of the Coast Guard, call 1-888-REG-FAIR (1-888-734-3247).